angular/angular/aio/content/guide/dependency-injection-in-action.md

 The getter for the `hero` property pulls the cached hero from the service.
 And the template displays this data-bound property.

-Find this example in <live-example name="cb-dependency-injection">live code</live-example>
+Find this example in <live-example name="dependency-injection-in-action">live code</live-example>
 and confirm that the three `HeroBioComponent` instances have their own cached hero data.

 <figure class='image-display'>